-Essential workers referred by their employer will receive a text message with a unique invitation code to book a test for themselves (if symptomatic) or their symptomatic household member(s) at a regional testing site.
+Essential workers referred by their employer, will receive a text message with a unique invitation code to book a test for themselves or their symptomatic household member(s) at a regional testing site.

 Across all these testing methods swab samples are analysed at our labs and the result is communicated back to the individual.